- About CEE

 Voice and Presentation Skills

-If your work involves lecturing or making presentations, the workshops and personalized coaching sessions offered by teaching enhancement specialist Sanders Whiting can give you the skills to communicate effectively, connect with your audience, and reduce vocal strain.
+If your work involves lecturing or making presentations, the workshops and personalized coaching sessions offered by teaching enhancement specialist Sanders Whiting can give you the skills to communicate effectively, connect with your audience, and reduce vocal strain—whether you are presenting in person or online.

 These workshops and private sessions are an opportunity for you to work on your public speaking confidence and skills.
 Sessions are available to individuals or small groups.